strvcom/eslint-config-javascript/README.md

   > These are for browser-specific code which uses React.

 - @strv/javascript/coding-styles/recommended
-  > These rules include rules which deal with how the code looks like and not how it works.
+  > This one includes rules which deal with how the code looks like and not how it works.
 It helps keep the code clean and consistent.

 - @strv/javascript/coding-styles/fixable
   > This is a subset of the `recommended` coding style ruleset and includes only rules which [ESLint can fix automatically][eslint-fixing].
 This is great for gradual adoption of coding style rulesets into existing projects.